tferega/revenj/tutorials/revenj-tutorial-setup.md

 If everything is working, we should get a response from the server:

 ![Expected response from REST service](pictures/first-response.png)

-Since we didn't specify an `Accept` header, server answered in the default format (in this case with XML).

 ###First tour through Revenj